Skip to content

 • Lacking advanced features

 If you're looking for a scheduling app with a minimal learning curve, try Findmyshift.
-The tool is easy to use and has an intuitive, simple interface that makes it simple and quick to build a schedule.
+The tool is easy to use and has a simple interface that helps you quickly build schedules.
 I don't know why more scheduling apps don't let you click into a square, type "9a-5p" to create a shift, and then use keyboard shortcuts to copy and paste that shift into other squares.
 But Findmyshift does, so I was able to create multiple weeks' worth of schedules in just a few minutes.
 You can also drag and drop shifts, color-code schedules, and add notes.
 The only downside to the scheduler was that you can't group it by role or department—though there are plenty of filter options to choose from.

 On the employee side, Findmyshift makes it easy to swap or pick up shifts, and the messages and notice board views keep your team on the same page.
 Managers can even send text messages to employees via the app with pre-purchased credits.
 Findmyshift also has native integrations with popular apps like Slack, BambooHR, and monday.com.

-While Findmyshift lacks some of the advanced features other apps offer—like role-based scheduling and robust reporting—it's easy to use and a great choice for managers that want a simple scheduling solution.
+While Findmyshift lacks some of the advanced features other apps offer—like role-based scheduling and in-depth reporting—it's easy to use and a great choice for managers that want a simple scheduling solution.

 Findmyshift pricing: Free for up to 5 team members and one week of forward planning.
-Paid plans start at $25/team/month for 20 team members, real-time reporting, templates, and time off requests.
+Paid plans start at $20/team/month for 20 team members, real-time reporting, templates, and time off requests.

 Best employee scheduling app that grows with you